xixixao/malice/malice_language_specification.md

     character      = spaces '\'' letter '\''
     variable       = spaces letter (letter | '_')*

-Strings inside double quotes are matched using a parametrized token rule, which matches any number of spaces preceding a list of given characters
+Strings inside double quotes are matched using a parametrized token rule, which matches any number of spaces preceding a list of given characters, so `"string"` is equivalent to the rule `spaces` followed by the string.

-`"`string`"` ~ `spaces` string

 We are using some predefined base rules